Usage Statistics

 • Duration of container startup (before the process itself starts) (containerStartupTime, contains a spec_id tag)

-• Application start failures (startFailed)
+• Application start failures (startFailed, contains a spec_id tag)

 • Absolute number of running apps (absolute_apps_running, contains a spec_id tag)